codefresh-io/codefresh-onprem-helm/codefresh/README.md

 ### RabbitMQ update

-Default RabbitMQ image is changed from 3.x to 4.x
+Default RabbitMQ image is changed from 3.x to 4.0

+If you run external RabbitMQ, follow the [official instructions](https://www.rabbitmq.com/docs/upgrade) to upgrade to 4.0

+For built-in RabbitMQ `bitnami/rabbitmq` subchart, pre-upgrade hook was added to enable all stable feature flags.

 ####  Affected values